silvhua/lighthouse-capstone-project/README.md

 # Experiment 1
 This project was performed using Python in VSCode with the Jupyter Notebook extension.
-Modules and packages include Pandas, Numpy, Matplotlib, Seaborn, Scikit-Learn, Keras/Tensorflow, and Statsmodels.
+Modules and packages include Pandas, Numpy, Matplotlib, Seaborn, Scikit-Learn, Keras/Tensorflow, and SciPy.

 ## Data Preparation